Deadlines for on-time applications

 Does your course start early between January and July?

 Are you deferring your application until the following year?

 As such, many applicants apply during their final year at school or college.

 - When you go to find courses, you’ll need to check the entry requirements so you can apply for courses you have a good chance of getting a place on.

 - This is where the option to apply for up to five courses comes in handy – you can choose courses with higher and lower requirements so that you’ll have a backup.

 How to defer your uni or college application

 There are two ways to defer your application to university or college, depending what stage of the application process you’re at.

-- When making your application – you can select a ‘deferred’ start date for your chosen course in Apply, but it’s important to contact the uni or college before submitting your application to make sure they are happy to accept a deferred application.
+- When making your application – you can select a ‘deferred’ start date for your chosen course in your application, but it’s important to contact the uni or college before submitting your application to make sure they are happy to accept a deferred application.